-Eat: Although Cuban food can be bland things are changing and food is improving.
-In Cuba pork is the most popular meat and reasonably priced lobster is commonplace.
+Eat: Although Cuban food can be bland, things are changing and food is improving.
+Pork is the most popular meat and reasonably priced lobster is commonplace.
 Moros y cristianos (rice and beans) accompanies many meat dishes.
-The best cuisine tends to be found in local paladares or homestays.
+The best cuisine tends to be found in local paladares (privately owned restaurants) or homestays.

-Drink: Rum.
-Cuba is famous for mojito cocktails (rum, lime, sugar, mint leaves, club soda) and Daiquiri (rum, lime juice and sugar).
+Drink: Cuban rum is world-renowned and .
+Cuba is famous for Mojito cocktails (rum, lime, sugar, mint leaves, club soda) and Daiquiri (rum, lime juice and sugar).

-Read: Our Man in Havana: An

-Entertainment - Graham Greene

-makes light of spying during the Cold

-War.
-A vacuum cleaner dealer is recruited

-as a spy for a secret British organisation

-in Cuba.
-The main character struggles to

-keep his life in check and his conscience

-within bounds.
+Read: Our Man in Havana: An Entertainment (Graham Greene) makes light of spying during the Cold War.
+A vacuum cleaner dealer is recruited as a spy for a secret British organisation in Cuba.
+The main character struggles to keep his life in check and his conscience within bounds.

-Islands in the Stream - Ernest Hemingway The novel was written inspired by Jardines del Rey Archipelago (one of Hemingway's favourite getaways in Cuba).
+Islands in the Stream (Ernest Hemingway).
+The novel was written inspired by Jardines del Rey Archipelago (one of Hemingway's favourite getaways in Cuba).

-Music: Alejo Carpentier
+Music in Cuba (Alejo Carpentier).
 Not only the best and most extensive study of Cuban musical history, it is a work of literature.
 Drawing on such primary documents as church circulars and musical scores, Carpentier encompasses European-style elite Cuban music as well as the popular rural Spanish folk and urban Afro-Cuban music.

-Explosion in a Cathedral-Alejo Carpentier Regarded as one of Latin America's greatest historical novels, Explosion in a Cathedral deals with the impact of the French Revolution on the Caribbean.
+Explosion in a Cathedral (Alejo Carpentier).
+Regarded as one of Latin America's greatest historical novels, Explosion in a Cathedral deals with the impact of the French Revolution on the Caribbean.
 The narrative deals with the cyclical nature of control, destruction, and development during revolution.
 Stylistically, it contains elements of existentialism and magical realism, and it mirrors the tension between Europe and Latin America found in many of Carpentier's other works